 “My biggest stumbling block was thinking I wasn’t capable,” says children’s pastor Jelynda Simpson.
 “My thinking was wrong.
 Only when I truly knew that I was called by God and could make a difference did God teach me about not giving up under pressures.
 I learned to ask for wisdom as it says in James 1:4-6 and to have faith without doubting.”

-For years Cyndy Salzmann, founder of Family Haven Ministry, felt that Haggai 1:5-6 must’ve landed in the Bible just for her: “Look at what’s happening to you!
+For years Cyndy Salzmann, author of Making Your Home a Haven, felt that Haggai 1:5-6 must’ve landed in the Bible just for her: “Look at what’s happening to you!
 You have planted much but harvest little.”
 Reflection on that verse led to a dramatic change in Salzmann’s leadership.
 By “giving careful thought to your ways,” she opened the door to honest self-assessment, which ultimately helped her become a better leader.

 Rule #2: You’re Not Alone